 “You do not find turtles, turtles find you.” -Hawaiian proverb

 Sheri’s artistic lineage is influenced by her work in psychotherapy and one of her favorite early 20th century German Expressionists, Kandinsky.
 Expressing her emotions into canvas is most meaningful when Sheri connects her innermost places that touch her heart, extends to her hand, to guide the paint brush into the canvas.
 And for many years, she couldn’t find her way to color and paint.
 Sheri put her paint brush down when she began her twenty-five-year career in the tech industry.
-It has only been this last year Sheri picked up her brush again after facing life threatening health issues.
+Sheri picked up her brush again after facing life threatening health issues.

 The blue herons, like the turtles, became a beacon during Sheri’s health recovery.
 She sees them most everyday she walks Greenlake.